matteogirelli/iStock/Getty Images Plus via Getty Images

 You’ll pay the most for furnaces that run on oil, while high-end boilers with extreme efficiency can easily surpass five figures.
 (But keep in mind, these prices reflect the cost of the system, not operating or installation costs.)

 Both boilers and furnaces are tricky to install.
-In some states, it’s actually illegal to attempt the job yourself.
+In some states, it’s illegal to attempt the job yourself.
 Depending on its power source, you could be dealing with electrical lines, gas lines, or oil tanks—which means it’s better to hire a pro to install a boiler or furnace.

 Expect to pay another $2,000 to $8,000 on installation costs for either type of device.
 Furnaces are an easier job, which may mean you’ll pay less.

 Boilers cost more than furnaces, although each heating system will cost about the same to run throughout the winter.
-In some cases, a boiler that runs on steam may cost more than one that runs on gas or boiling water.

 Gas furnace prices are generally lower than electric furnaces, meaning you can save lots of money by switching to gas if you’re heating your home frequently.

 When well-maintained, you can expect your water boiler or hot air furnace to last between 10 and 20 years.
 A boiler may last slightly less.
 Consider the cost to repair a furnace before choosing it to heat your home.

 Both pieces of equipment vary when it comes to repair costs, making the boiler versus furnace conversation a bit tricky.
 A simple boiler leak can compromise your system and be more costly to repair than your average furnace issue, with the national average for boiler repairs being $395.